UTS Central: Hive Superlab

-Large collaborative classrooms
+Classrooms

-Three world-leading large collaborative classrooms incorporate innovative design features that support collaborative learning and teaching at scale.
-Designed in consultation with academics, the classrooms have no obvious ‘front’ of the room.
-Multiple presenter spaces and adaptable furniture enhance opportunities for active student participation.
 The two largest classrooms hold up to 350 students, while a third accommodates 198 students.

 Faculty of Law

 The upper levels of UTS Central will be home to the Faculty of Law.
 It will accommodate offices for the Law faculty, student areas and centres including AntiSlavery Australia and the UTS-UNSW Australasian Legal Information Institute.
 A moot court and two trial courts with modern technologies found in Australian courts will be available for law students.

 Public food court

 A large food court is located on level 3 with 440 seats and eight food outlets.

 Sustainability

 The building is targeting a 5 star Green Star rating from the Green Building Council of Australia.
 UTS Central has been developed with many sustainability features including;